advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 <details>
 <summary>As a Pharmacist I can</summary>

-- Login and logout of the system.
-- Change my password.
-- Reset my password via OTP sent to email.
 - Upload and submit required documents for registration such as ID, pharmacy degree, and working licenses.
 - view a list of all available medicines (including picture of medicine, price, description)
 - search for medicine based on name